avnoor-488/Thapar-Summer-School/Mini-Projects/textConverter/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file , this file has to be made in the same directory in which settings.py is there .

 `EMAIL_HOST_USER = " email from which you'll send the results " `
 * Do not enter the gmail password here .